acorn-io/runtime/docs/docs/38-authoring/07-args-and-profiles.md

 When defining arguments to the Acorn, it is helpful to the end user to also provide some context.
 When the user runs `acorn [IMAGE] --help` the output shows all available arguments and if defined provides a short help string.

 When defining args add a `// Comment` above the argument.
-That will be shown the user when they do a `--help`
+That will be shown to the user when they do a `--help`

 ```acorn
 args: {